No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

+In the undetermined case, neither $P_\tau(x)$ nor its negation is supported by a construction at stage $n$.
+Together, the three cases first define the threshold status $v_n(P_\tau(x))$.
+When the warrant-status question is implemented by applying $P_\tau(x)$ to certified bounds, that threshold status induces the corresponding warrant status:

-Let $N_{\mathrm{max}}$ denote the contract's cap on refinement attempts, understood as the highest stage index the regime will attempt online.
-The stage-wise map $v_n$ serves as a diagnostic device.
-It records what is forced at refinement level $n$.
-The deployed interface status is obtained by searching for some forcing stage within the declared budget $B_{\mathrm{budget}}$:
+This correspondence remains conditional on the certificate satisfying the adequacy requirements of $\mathcal C$; otherwise, the interface returns $U$.
+Relative to $\mathcal C$, the stage-wise map $v_n$ records what is forced at refinement level $n$.
+The deployed map $v$ then searches for a forcing stage within the declared refinement horizon and resource budget: